cauwt/articles/indicator_matrix_en.md

   * For Security, several strategies are employed such as driver permit mechanism, driver compliance audit and driver profile system.

 * **M**: We need to define indicators that reflect the above indicators, which can be divided to result-focusing and process-focusing ones.
-  * Result-focusing indicators: *Channel Conversing Completion Ratio*, *Passenger Cancellation Ratio*, *Supply-Demand Rate*, and *Driver Service Score*
+  * Result-focusing indicators: *Channel Conversing Completion Rate*, *Passenger Cancellation Rate*, *Supply-Demand Rate*, and *Driver Service Score*
   * Process-focusing indicators: *#Channel Orders*, *#Channel Completed Orders*, *#Queuing Passengers*, *Passenger Queuing Duration*, *Driver Good Review Rate*, *#Driver Canceled Orders*.

 After choosing indicators, the most important step comes: choosing analytic dimensions.
 As mentioned before, dimensions are the core part of indicator matrix.
 Indicator itself has no meanings withour dimensions.
 Therefore, dimension selection is conducted combined with actually analyzing business scenarios from data analysis perspectives.
 Such dimensions include city, business district, channel, date, end user tag and etc.

 #### 3.2 Build indicator matrix with analysis model

 The book [Lean Analytics](https://www.amazon.com/Lean-Analytics-Better-Startup-Faster/dp/1449335675/ref=sr_1_1?crid=1DI6NQLRBAKQB&dchild=1&keywords=lean+analytics&qid=1617497355&s=books&sprefix=Lean+Analytics%2Caps%2C479&sr=1-1) provides two common methodologies for building indicator matrix.
 One is the well-known Pirate Metrics Model, e.g.  the **AARRR** Model we often hear about.
-The Pirate Metrics Model is a classic model for user analysis, which tells us that user growth is systematically throughout all the stages of end user's life cycle: Acquisition, Activation, Retention, Revenue and Referral.
+The Pirate Metrics Model is a classic model for user analysis, which tells us that user growth is systematically throughout all the stages of end user's lifetime: Acquisition, Activation, Retention, Revenue and Referral.

 ##### The AARRR Model

 * **Acquisition**
 Acquire target user by a variety of promotion channels and through various ways.
 We assess all channels' promotion effects and then continuously improve investment strategies and reduce customer acquisition cost.
-The related key indicators include *#New Registered Users*, *Activation Ratio*, *Registration Ratio*, *Retention Ratio for New Customers*, *#Downloads*, *#Installations* and etc.
+The related key indicators include *#New Registered Users*, *Activation Rate*, *Registration Rate*, *Retention Rate for New Customers*, *#Downloads*, *#Installations* and etc.

 * **Activation**
 The active users are those who really start experiencing the services provided by our product.
 We need to master the behavior data of these users and monitor the health of our product.
 This stage mainly measures the behavior of user entering the product, with key indicators such as *DAU*/*MAU*, *Daily Average Duration*, *Launching APP Duration*, *Launching APP Times*.
 * **Retention**
 Indicators in this stage measure the end users' stickiness and quality.
-Key indicators include *Retention Ratio*, *Churn Ratio* and etc.
+Key indicators include *Retention Rate*, *Churn Rate* and etc.
 * **Revenue**
-Indicators in this stage measure the business value of our products. *Life Cycle Value*, *Per-User Price* and *GMV* are examples of the key indicators.
+Indicators in this stage measure the business value of our products. *Lifetime Value*, *Per-User Price* and *GMV* are examples of the key indicators.
 * **Referral**
 Indicators in this stage measure end users self-propagation and our product's word-of-mouth.
-Examples of the key indicators are *Invitation ratio* and *Fission Ratio*.
+Examples of the key indicators are *Invitation rate* and *Viral Coefficient*.

 We may combine **OSM** and **AARRR** in actual business scenarios to systematically choose the corresponding core indicators for different stages.